Upscale Romance in Newport

 Stop for lunch at the Castle Hill Inn.
 The Lawn restaurant offers both lunch and Sunday brunch with sweeping views of Narragansett Bay, and afterwards you can take a short stroll to the Castle Hill Lighthouse, built in 1890 and still an active aid to navigation in the bay’s East Passage.
 Romantic overnight stays include the opportunity to snuggle up in a two-level suite occupying the mansion’s distinctive turret.

 The hotel’s spa, the Retreat at Castle Hill, features treatments using herbal products by Newport-based Farmaesthetics, including massages and facials.
-Other options for a spa afternoon include Asian-inspired services at Spa Fjor at the Hotel Viking, the immersive hydrotherapy ritual at the Bodhi Spa, a couples massage at the Spa at the Newport Marriott, and the indulgent, two-hour Ultimate Massage at the Seawater Spa at Gurney’s Resort.
+Other options for a spa afternoon include Asian-inspired services at Spa Fjor at the Hotel Viking, the immersive hydrotherapy ritual at the Bodhi Spa, a couples massage at the Spa at the Newport Marriott, and the indulgent, two-hour Ultimate Massage at the magnificent Spa at The Newport Harbor Island Resort.

 The atmosphere at Bouchard is far from stuffy, but if you’d prefer something a little less formal, try Perro Salado, another restaurant where you can dine in a historic Newport home but swapping the food of France for Mexican classics like tacos and mole chicken; don’t miss the sticky pork rib appetizers and the blood-orange margaritas.